jas-sin82/milestone-project-2/README.md

     * I found the same bug in contact page as well, contact page was horizental scrolling.
 To fix this bug I used the intrenal css body,html { margin= 0, padding = 0, width:100% ,height: 100%, overflow-x:hidden}.

+    * I found  bug in score section , when I tried to reset  the quiz after reseting the quiz still showing the old scores.
+To fix this bug I target the score id to be a 0 when the quiz reset.
+After this quiz  work normally.

 * Mobile responsive error

    * I found error some of devices was not responsive(such as Iphone 5,4  all the devices below then 320 px).